Ted Aoki Award

-The Ted Aoki Award for Best Paper in Curriculum Studies is a non-monetary award of excellence established in honour of the life and work of Canadian curriculum scholar Dr. Ted Aoki.
-His ground-breaking unique contribution to reconceptualizing curriculum through attentiveness to pedagogical relationship, subject matter, and culture has significantly shaped the field of curriculum studies.
-His influence on curriculum scholars who studied under his guidance at the University of Alberta has left a long-lasting legacy.
-This prestigious award is presented by the Alberta Journal of Educational Research (AJER) every year to an author or authors who, in their article, have engaged deeply with the question of the relationship between curriculum theory and education in ways that “allow us to free ourselves of the tunnel vision effect of mono-dimensionality” (Aoki, 2005, p.
-94).
+The Ted Aoki Award for Best Paper in Curriculum Studies is a non-monetary award of excellence established in honour of the life and work of the most prominent Canadian curriculum scholar of his time—Dr. Ted Aoki.
+Hisinfluence on several generations of curriculum scholars who studied under his guidance at the University of Alberta and beyond has left a long-lasting legacy.
+This prestigious award is presented by the Alberta Journal of Educational Research (AJER) every year to an author or authors who, in their article, have engaged deeply in the question of the relationship between curriculum inquiry and classroom practice in ways that align with the scholarship of Ted Aoki.

 Eligibility Criteria and Process

-- The award will be granted to the author/s of the paper published in AJER making a significant contribution to the field of curriculum studies.
+- The award will be granted to the author/s of the paper published in AJER that makes a significant contribution to the field of curriculum studies as envisioned by Aoki.

 - To be eligible, the paper may be single-authored or multi-authored.

-- All eligible applications will be reviewed and adjudicated by the Award’s Committee, a standing committee of AJER’s Advisory Board.
+- All eligible applications will be reviewed and adjudicated by the Award’s Committee.

-- Contribution to knowledge and understanding in the area of curriculum studies;
+a) Contribution to knowledge and understanding in the field of curriculum studies;

-- clear and compelling statement of research problem/question,
+i. clear and compelling statement of the topic,